-Course Title: Fundamentals of Computer & Information
+Course Title: FUNDAMENTALS OF COMPUTER &

-Technology Lab
+INFORMATION Technology

-Course learning outcomes: On successful completion of this course, students will be able to:
+Learning Outcomes: After completion of this course, the learner will be able to:

-- 1. Understanding the concept of input and output devices of Computers - 2.
+- 1. Understanding the concept of input and output devices of Computers. - 2.
 Study to use the Internet safely, legally, and responsibly. - 3.
-Understand an operating system and its working, and solve common problems related to operating systems - 4.
-Learn basic word processing, Spreadsheet and Presentation Graphics Software skills
+Understand an operating system and its working, and solve common problems related to operating systems. - 4.
+Learn basic word processing, Spreadsheet and Presentation Graphics Software skills.

 - 1. Various Components of a Computer. - 2.
-Introduction to Microsoft Word & Presentation - 3.
-Make a simple presentation on your college, - 4. use 3D effects, on prescribed presentation - 5.
-Applications of Ms-Office Ms-Word - 6.
-Ms-Excel - 7.
-Ms-PowerPoint - 8.
-Create web pages for your college using different tags. - 9. web Browser and E- Mail - 10.
+Introduction to Microsoft Word & Presentation. - 3.
+Make a simple presentation on your college. - 4.
+Use of 3D effects, on prescribed presentation. - 5.
+Applications of MS-Office MS-Word. - 6.
+MS-Excel. - 7.
+MS-PowerPoint. - 8.
+Create web pages for your college using different tags. - 9.
+Web Browser and E- Mail. - 10.
 Conversion of a word documents into PDF/ Image conversion using image file format.